November 2016 — Black Friday

 On the walk back to grab her things, she nudged me.
 “You’ll see.
 One day, someone’s gonna show up and make everything you thought you wanted feel small.
 That’s how it works.”

 Later that evening, after Aunt Dawn and her boyfriend left for their weekend getaway, Constanza and I got ready to hit the mall.
-I wasn’t the Black Friday fanatic I used to be, but the idea of being out — being seen — felt like a needed shift.
+I wasn’t the Black Friday fanatic I used to be, but the idea of being out, being seen, felt like something I needed.

 The mall felt like a war zone.
-Crying toddlers, harassed parents, and discount-hunting chaos in every direction.
+Crying toddlers, stressed parents, and people moving in every direction.
 Constanza and I wove through it all like seasoned soldiers, dodging strollers and grabbing the last decent candles at Bath & Body Works.
 I was mid-complaint about my aching feet when it happened.

 I didn’t notice she’d stopped.

-One second, I was walking.
+One second I was walking.
 The next, I slammed right into the back of her.
-She yelped, lurched forward, and I stumbled back — straight into someone else.
-Strong hands steadied me, warm and firm against my arms.
+She yelped and jolted forward.
+I stumbled back into someone else.
+Strong hands caught my arms and steadied me.

 “Whoa, careful,” a voice said.
-Low, husky, tinged with a smile.
+Low and husky, tinged with a smile.
 “You okay?”

-I turned and forgot every word I’d ever known.
-He was tall, with sun-kissed curls, braces that made his dimples deeper, and bright, unreadable blue eyes.
+I turned and forgot what I was going to say.
+He was tall, with sun-kissed curls, braces that made his dimples appear deeper when he smiled, and bright, unreadable blue eyes.

 “Dorian?”
 Constanza said, surprise and mischief mixing in her tone.
 “Didn’t know you lived near here.”